GSAPP-CDP/Smorgasbord/src/content/modules/4-grasshopper-intro/4-4-GH-Intro-Housekeeping.md

 color you want to match and select "make color default" or "set default color."
 ```

-We've been labeling groups and parameters as we go, but also introduce panels with more detailed notes as useful.
+We've been labeling groups and parameters as we go, but also introducing panels with more detailed notes can be useful.
 In the example above we've added a note to explain the dynamic input.

 ![description](images/4-4-5_Panel-Colors.PNG)